-cpp11 is a header-only R package that helps R package developers handle R objects with C++ code.
+cpp11 helps you to interact with R objects using C++ code.
 Its goals and syntax are similar to the excellent Rcpp package.

 To add cpp11 to an existing package, put your C++ files in the

 src/ directory and add the following to your DESCRIPTION file:

 Then decorate C++ functions you want to expose to R with

 [[cpp11::register]].
 Note that this is a C++11 attribute, not a comment like is used in Rcpp.

 cpp11 is a header only library with no hard dependencies and does not use a shared library, so it is straightforward and reliable to use in packages without fear of compile-time and run-time mismatches.

 Alternatively, you can vendor the current installed version of cpp11 headers into your package with

 cpp11::vendor_cpp11().
 This ensures the headers will remain unchanged until you explicitly update them.

 See vignette(“cpp11”) to get started using cpp11 in your scripts, particularly if you are new to C++ programming.